 If you’re using our Slack app, you can Approve or Reject tasks without even needing to open Process Street.
 If you would like to reject with comments, you will need to click to open the workflow run.

-If you’re using our mobile app, you can approve, reject or reject it with comments.
+If you’re using our iOS mobile app, you can approve, reject, or reject it with comments.
 To reject with comments, click “Reject“, type your comments, then click “Reject and Send Comment“.

-Don’t forget if you need help setting up Approvals, you can reach out to our Process pros team for support.
+Don’t forget if you need help setting up Approvals, you can contact our support team.